frictionlessdata/frictionlessdata.io/doc/vision.md

 What do we need to do for the working with data to be like cooking today - where you get to spend your time making the cake (creating insights) not preparing and collecting the ingredients (digging up and cleaning data)?

-The answer: radical improvements in the “logistics” of data associated with specialisation and standardisation.
-In analogy with food we need standard systems of “measurement”, packaging, and transport so that its easy to get data from its original source into the application where I can start working with it.
+The answer: radical improvements in the "logistics2 of data associated with specialisation and standardisation.
+In analogy with food we need standard systems of "measurement", packaging, and transport so that its easy to get data from its original source into the application where I can start working with it.

 # What We Want To Do